 Firearms are the most common method of death by suicide — accounting for half of all suicide deaths.

-In an effort to reduce access to lethal suicide methods and to protect children in the home, Johnson County Mental Health Center now offers free gun locks for residents available across the county.
-This initiative is a strategy of the Johnson County Suicide Prevention Coalition, a group that has provided more than 500 gun locks in the past two months in partnership with local law enforcement and Project ChildSafe.
+In an effort to reduce access to lethal suicide methods and to protect children in the home, Johnson County Mental Health Center and the Johnson County Suicide Prevention Coalition now offer free gun locks for residents available across the county.

 The program’s goal is to help reduce firearm accidents and misuse by creating a culture of firearm safety through continuous reinforcement of the importance of storing firearms responsibly when not in use.

 Residents may pick up free gun locks at the Mental Health Center’s three main locations — 6000 Lamar Ave. in Mission, 1125 W. Spruce St. in Olathe and 6440 Nieman Road in Shawnee.
 Gun locks are also available in area police stations, hospitals and other community locations through partnership with Project ChildSafe.